aniqatc/aniqatc/README.md

 - 😄 Pronouns: she/her
-- 🔭 I’m currently working my way through the [#100DaysOfCode challenge](https://github.com/aniqatc/100-days-of-code)
+- 🔭 I’m currently working my way through the [daily journalling about my progress](https://github.com/aniqatc/learning-journal)
 - 🌱 I’m currently learning in public: full stack software development & blogging my process along the way.
 - 👯 I’m looking to collaborate on open-source projects, hackathons, and interning opportunities.
 - ⚡ Fun fact: I used to work at an elected official's office for three years - the complete opposite of the tech world 😅